Rangoon bombing

-The Rangoon bombing of 9 October 1983 was an assassination attempt against Chun Doo-hwan, the fifth president of South Korea, in Rangoon, Burma.
-The attempt was orchestrated by North Korea.
+The Rangoon bombing of 9 October 1983 was an assassination attempt orchestrated by North Korea against Chun Doo-hwan, the fifth president of South Korea, in Rangoon, Burma.
 Although Chun survived, 21 people died in the attack and 46 were injured.
 One suspect was later killed, and the two other suspected bombers were captured, one of whom confessed to being a North Korean military officer.

 Bombing

 On 9 October 1983, President Chun Doo-hwan flew to the Burmese capital, Rangoon, on an official visit.
 He had planned to lay a wreath at the Martyrs' Mausoleum to commemorate Aung San, one of the founders of independent Burma who was assassinated in 1947.
 As some of the president's staff began assembling at the mausoleum, one of three bombs concealed in the roof exploded.
 The huge blast ripped through the crowd below, killing 21 people and wounding 46 others.
 Four senior South Korean politicians were killed: foreign minister Lee Bum Suk; minister of power resource Suh Sang-chul; economic planning minister and deputy prime minister Suh Suk-joon; and minister for commerce and industry Kim Dong-hwi.
 Fourteen South Korean presidential advisers, journalists, and security officials were killed; four Burmese nationals, including three journalists, were also among the dead.
 President Chun's car was delayed in traffic and he was only minutes from arriving at the memorial.
 The bomb was reportedly detonated early because the presidential bugle signalling Chun's arrival mistakenly rang out a few minutes ahead of schedule.